LaughingSun/mime-db/README.md

 # mime-db2

-This module is very similar to  mime-db (from which it was forked) with a slightly different schema and includes command line tools.
+This module is very similar to  mime-db (from which it was forked) with a slightly different schema (see the Data Structure section below) and includes command line tools.
 This module also extracts data from the original mime-db module.

 It was formed from https://github.com/jshttp/mime-db.
 Much of the source code has remaioned unchanged.
 While all of this is very simple, I think much credit must be given to the many fine people on the jshttp projects for their straight foreward and useful implementation of the mimes database and build tools.